Spodymun/ros2-lidar-explorer/README.md

   cd ~/ws_lidar/src
   git clone https://github.com/Spodymun/ros2-lidar-explorer
   ```
-You'll need to set up a hotspot using a laptop, mobile phone, or another compatible device.
+You'll need to set up a hotspot using a laptop, smartphone, or another compatible device.
-Once connected, you can find the IP address of your ESP.
+Once the device is connected to the hotspot, you can locate the IP address of your ESP.

+> ⚠️ It's important that the Raspberry Pi and the ESP are connected to the same Wi-Fi network — either via a shared hotspot or by directly connecting to each other's Wi-Fi.

 #### 📦 Essential Packages
-Please check **@Articulated Robotics' videos** videos for details.

 Run the following command to install the necessary ROS 2 packages:

 ```bash